Shirtsy/HexLator/README.md

 ```

 ## Usage example
-Compile a .hexpattern into a Focus:
+Compile a .hexpattern from the internet into a Focus:
 ```
 hexget https://raw.githubusercontent.com/Shirtsy/HexPiler/main/example.hexpattern
 ```